List of Gotham (franchise) characters: Lee Thompkins

-When Gordon tracks down Leslie outside of Gotham City in order to repair their relationship.
+When Gordon tracks down Lee outside of Gotham City in order to repair their relationship.
 However, he discovers that she is engaged to Mario Calvi, the son of the former crime lord Carmine Falcone.
-However, Gordon made peace with it by the time Leslie returned to Gotham with Mario.
-Gordon and Leslie reconciled after Gordon gave his best wishes to Mario.
+However, Gordon made peace with it by the time Lee returned to Gotham with Mario.
+Gordon and Lee reconciled after Gordon gave his best wishes to Mario.
 She and Valerie Vale were eventually kidnapped by Jervis Tetch as part of his revenge against Jim Gordon.
 Tetch then forced Gordon to choose between Lee or Valerie being killed, and after Gordon chooses Lee to be killed, Tetch shoots Valerie instead.
 It is implied that Gordon knew Tetch would shoot Valerie instead of Lee; as he is still in love with the latter.
 It is also implied that Lee is still in love with Gordon, despite her being in engaged to Mario Calvi.
-However, after Mario is infected by the Tetch Virus and shot dead by Gordon, she begins to grow hostile towards Gordon due to grief and rage (mainly because Leslie is unwilling/refuses to accept the truth; that Mario tried to kill her when he was infected by Alice Tetch's blood) by doing everything she can to make Gordon uncomfortable.
+However, after Mario is infected by the Tetch Virus and shot dead by Gordon, she begins to grow hostile towards Gordon due to grief and rage (mainly because Lee is unwilling/refuses to accept the truth; that Mario tried to kill her when he was infected by Alice Tetch's blood) by doing everything she can to make Gordon uncomfortable.

-Due to Gordon refusing to tell her about what's happening in Gotham out of fear that the Court of Owls will take action, Leslie resigns from the police department.
+Due to Gordon refusing to tell her about what's happening in Gotham out of fear that the Court of Owls will take action, Lee resigns from the police department.
 She later takes a sample of Alice Tetch's blood that Hugo Strange gave James Gordon and injects herself with it.
 She was eventually cured along with Gordon.
-She then left Gotham, leaving behind a note saying that while she's not sure if Gotham deserves to be saved, Leslie does have hope that Gordon would save the city before reaffirming her love for him.
+She then left Gotham, leaving behind a note saying that while she is not sure if Gotham deserves to be saved, Lee does have hope that Gordon would save the city before reaffirming her love for him.